hunterad93/hunterad93/README.md

 ### 🌐 Freelancing with Earth Analytics
 - **Role**: Data Scientist
 - **Contributions**: Used Google Earth Engine for environmental data analysis, developing predictive random forest models which had a 10% improvement in precision compared to past models.
-Generated predictive maps with a pipeline that downloaded cloud free composites of raster data from Google Earth Engine, transformed these into numpy arrays for inference with sci-kit learn, and piped predictions back into a CRS.
+Generated predictive maps with a pipeline that downloaded cloud free composites of raster data from Google Earth Engine, transformed these into numpy arrays for inference with sci-kit learn, and piped predictions back into a coordinate reference system.
 These maps will be used to direct future field teams.
 - **Skills**: ETL, Statistics, Problem Solving, Databases, Google Earth Engine, Scikit-Learn.

 ### 🍽️ Consulting for Burke Hospitality LLC